 I’ve been following a ketogenic eating plan for over six years.

-It took me a year to lose 100 pounds and looking back, I may have lost too fast because I ended up having to get loose skin removed.
+It took me a few years to lose 148 pounds, and looking back; I may have lost too fast because I ended up having to get loose skin removed.

 But my personality type is more go hard or go home.
 So, that holds up in court. 🙂